Gareth Llewellyn: Rugby career

 Llewellyn started his playing career at Llanharan RFC and then moved on to play first class rugby at Neath, Harlequins, Ospreys and Narbonne, and signed for Bristol Shoguns at the beginning of the 2005–06 season.

 After excelling in the line-out for Neath in their match against the touring New Zealand All Blacks on 25 October 1989, he made his debut for Wales ten days later against the same opposition and went on to win a total of 92 caps, breaking the record of 87 held by Neil Jenkins in the test against Argentina on 12 June 2004.

 He captained Wales on 7 occasions and appeared in three Rugby World Cups – 1995, 1999 and 2003.
-He played his last match for Wales in November 2004 against New Zealand.
+He played his last match for Wales in the narrow 26-25 defeat against New Zealand in November 2004.
 Such was his longevity that he played international rugby in three different decades and under eight different coaches.
 Following the 2004–05 season, he announced his retirement from international rugby.
 He was unlucky not to be selected for the Lions squad in 1993 to tour New Zealand.

 From the beginning of the 2008–09 season, Llewellyn combined playing with a coaching role at Welsh First Division club Tonmawr.
 Since the 2009–10 season he is head coach at South West One West side Thornbury RFC working alongside Bristol's Darren Crompton and Rob Higgitt formerly of Bristol Rugby, the Scarlets and Worcester RFC.